SerenityOS/serenity/Base/usr/share/man/man8/userdel.md

 ## Name

-userdel - delete a user account in the system password file
+userdel - delete a user account

 ## Synopsis

 ```**sh
-# userdel [options] <login>
+# userdel [-r] <login>
 ```

 ## Description

-This program uses adds a new user to the system.
+This program delete a user account in the system.

 This program must be run as root.